jrheard/blog/python/passwords.md

 print("Hello".find("potatoes"))
 </code></pre>

-Here's one slightly tricky thing about this part: my last name is `"Heard"`, and the password `5YaHeArD!` is invalid, but:
+Here's one slightly tricky thing about this part of the project: my last name is `"Heard"`, and the password `5YaHeArD!` is invalid, but:

 <pre><code class="py">
 print("Heard" == "HeArD")